 Attendance monitoring

-In mainstream schools, all secondary-age pupils who are not expected to be in school during the weeks commencing 4 and 11 January, should be recorded as 'code X'.

 Children for whom on-site provision is being provided should be recorded in line with the normal school attendance requirements.

 Shielding advice is currently in place in tier 4 areas, and so all children still deemed clinically extremely vulnerable are advised not to attend school.